gallops-gannets/BMMSC-4K-G2-Control/README.md

 ## Requirements
 This app requires the G2 to be connected via Ethernet over USB-C to a network.
 I have had success with a combination USB3 - Ethernet dongle.

+As of now, this app runs in desktop web browsers and iOS via CapacitorJS.
+It is not yet on the App Store.